Checks if all elements in an array match a condition. Returns true if every element satisfies the block or is truthy.

 - Array#difference

-Returns a new array containing elements that are not present in the given arrays.
+Returns a new array containing elements that are not present in the given arrays, making set-style subtraction easy in Ruby.

 - Array#drop

-Returns all elements except the first n elements from an array.
+Array#drop returns all elements except the first n elements from a collection, which makes it useful for paging and skipping headers.

 - Array#drop_while